 The clock is running and there is nothing we can do about it!

-Our Main Source of Energy - Our Sun
+Life's Greatest Source of Energy - the Sun.

 The Incredible Shrinking Sun!